 The offence applies to conduct that occurs wholly or partly in Australia (which may include calling or sending correspondence to or from Australia), and to conduct that occurred wholly outside Australia if it was committed by an Australian citizen or resident, or an Australian company.

 The same key points noted above for the Australian public official offence also apply to the foreign bribery offence, except that:

 - there is a 'facilitation payment' defence; and

 - the definition of foreign public official includes employees, contractors or officials of a foreign government department or agency, members of a foreign military or police force, or members of the executive, judiciary or legislative.

-The Australian Government is currently considering significant reforms to the foreign bribery offence.
-Key changes under consideration include creating a new offence of recklessly bribing a foreign public official and creating a new corporate offence for failing to prevent foreign bribery.
+The Australian Government had introduced a bill to Federal Parliament to make significant reforms to the foreign bribery offence.
+Key changes under consideration included creating a new corporate offence for failing to prevent foreign bribery.
+The bill has now been withdrawn and it is not clear whether any or all of these proposed amendments will proceed.
 Should these changes be implemented, they will likely increase the compliance risks for companies operating in Australia.

 Penalties for the foreign bribery offence mirror the Australian public official offence, including the potential for actions under Proceeds of Crime legislation (as set out above).